 Content has been a marketing buzzword of the past decade, and most B2B SaaS companies now understand that they need content to grow their audience.

 As a result, they regularly publish content on their blogs and maintain a minimum presence on social media.

 Now, the reality is that very few marketers create strategic content aligned with their business goals — whether it is to increase retention, generate leads demand, or boost their brand awareness.
 A 2020 study suggests that just 41% of B2B marketers say they have a documented content marketing strategy.

 The problem?
 No strategy means no goals, no action plans, and no way to measure your efforts.
 But successful content marketing is never a shot in the dark.

 If you don’t have a documented content marketing strategy or would like to review your process, this comprehensive blog post should come in quite handy.

-Fear not.
-Here’s a breakdown of how to build the ultimate content marketing strategy for your B2B SaaS business—and why it matters.
+Here’s a breakdown of everything you need to take into account to build the ultimate content marketing strategy for your B2B SaaS business—and why it matters.

 - Establish an editorial mission

 - Run a content audit to assess your current (content) situation

 - Choose the right content themes and formats